About

 Get to know Chef Claudia Sandoval

-Claudia Sandoval is an award-winning chef, bestselling author, TV host, and Executive Producer internationally recognized for her modern approach to Mexican cuisine, her deep commitment to community, and her work at the intersection of food, storytelling, and brand building.
-Since winning Season 6 of MasterChef U.S., she has expanded her career beyond the kitchen into a multifaceted platform that blends culinary expertise with creative direction and cultural narrative.
+Claudia Sandoval is an award-winning chef, bestselling author, television host, podcast host, and Executive Producer internationally recognized for her modern approach to Mexican cuisine, her deep commitment to community, and her work at the intersection of food, storytelling, media, and brand building.
+Since winning Season 6 of MasterChef U.S., she has expanded her career beyond the kitchen into a multifaceted platform that blends culinary expertise with creative direction, cultural narrative, and audience engagement.

 Beyond her on-camera work, Claudia has made her mark behind the scenes as an Executive Producer and host of the docuseries Taste of the Border (Discovery+) and La Mesa Mexa (Bite Originals), both recognized for their powerful storytelling and exploration of the cultural and social dynamics along the U.S.–Mexico border.
 In 2025, she expanded her role on the global culinary stage as a Mentor for Team Mexico at the prestigious Bocuse d’Or Competition, guiding top culinary talent in one of the world’s most respected cooking contests.

 In recent years, Claudia has expanded her impact through Claudia Sandoval Productions, the creative studio through which she leads her marketing, consulting, and experiential work.
-Through this platform, she develops brand strategy, concept creation, and campaign direction for restaurants, hospitality groups, and global brands, bridging culinary authenticity with business growth.
-Her work spans brand architecture, storytelling frameworks, experiential programming, and go-to-market strategy.
-This includes the production and creative direction of large-scale food and wine events such as the San Diego Food and Wine Festival and the Del Mar Wine + Food Festival and the Baja Mezcal Festival.
+Through this platform, she develops brand strategy, concept creation, and campaign direction for restaurants, hospitality groups, destinations, and global brands, bridging culinary authenticity with business growth.
+Her work spans brand architecture, storytelling frameworks, experiential programming, content development, and go-to-market strategy.
+This includes the production and creative direction of large-scale food and wine events such as the San Diego Food + Wine Festival, Del Mar Wine + Food Festival, and the Baja Mezcal Festival.

 Born in San Diego, California, to a family from Mazatlán, Sinaloa, Claudia learned to cook at a young age from her mother and grandmother.
 Her culinary style, a modern take on Mexican coastal cuisine, is rooted in her heritage, shaped by her cross-border upbringing, and fueled by a passion for preserving and amplifying cultural narratives.
 That ethos is reflected in her bestselling cookbook Claudia’s Cocina: A Taste of Mexico, which solidified her place as a leading voice in contemporary Mexican cuisine in the United States.